CatMoe/Blessing/readme/README-EN.md

 - Don't lock your server when under attacks.
 - Stand-alone virtual server platform for filtering attacks.
 - Packet order check.
 Prevent spam attacks from non-Minecraft protocols.
+- Cache motd packets to significantly reduce the overhead on large networks.
 - Basic antibot checks like `valid username`, `reconnect`, `GeoIP`, and more...
 > Translation
 - Register commands with ease. async execute, aliases, player-only operations, etc. can be done with annotations.